Hello NASM learners, and welcome to the PTPioneer FAQ page.

 “NASM final exam answers, get your NASM final exam answers.
 Come one, come all.”

-It would reduce the legitimacy of the NASM brand and would result in a ton of personal trainers that are not equipped with the knowledge needed.
+It would reduce the legitimacy of the NASM brand and result in many personal trainers not being equipped with the needed knowledge.

-Although you will not see the exact same question (written word for word the same) on the real tests compared to the practice tests, they are still useful for learning different ways in which questions can be worded.
+Although you will not see the same question (written word for word the same) on the real tests compared to the practice tests, they are still useful for learning different ways to word them.

-These practice NASM tests will still cover the same information that you will see on the real test.
+These practice NASM tests will still cover the same information you see on the real test.
+Consider it like a workout in the gym before a competition, you are preparing for the real thing, with each question being a single repetition to support your larger goal.

 In my experience with the thousands of people I have helped pass the NASM certification exam, if they receive a passing grade from my practice tests, then they have no problem with the real NASM exam.

-Many of them have even told me that they saw some of the exact same questions on the real test compared to my NASM certification practice tests.
+Many of them have even told me they saw some of the same questions on the real test compared to my NASM certification practice tests.

 NASM Test FAQ